 If you need further information on administration please contact Lucy and Maria on email@example.com.

-*Please note that at this time there is no formal accreditation procedure or authorising body.
+*IMPORTANT: please be aware that at this time there is no formal accreditation procedure or authorising body.
 At the end of each year you will receive and Attendance Certificate certifying the number of full days attended.
 This may count towards already qualified psychotherapists' formal CPD requirements, and will be recognised within the informal international community of this work.
 It is the responsibility of participants to comply with the legal requirements of their own country in terms of the application and practice of this approach.

 A collaborative learning environment means that we are all learning and contributing.
 The richness of Franz's approach is that he models an ongoing openness to increased understanding, experimentation and learning.
 Every person's exploration using the Intention Method is an experiment for the person, and always has the potential to teach us all more about our own personal situation, and about our professional involvement.